Skip to content

 Top semiconductor stocks to watch in 2025

 Semiconductor stocks represent companies that design or manufacture microchips – the essential components powering AI, smartphones, electric vehicles and more.
 They’ve become hot property thanks to the AI boom, but come with high risk and volatility.
-Learn how these stocks work, their pros and cons and six key names to watch in 2025.
+Learn how these stocks work, their pros and cons and five key names to watch in 2025.

 Fingers holding a chip from a pile of semiconductors Source: Bloomberg